 In the future, these stands would continue to increase in size and density and start to become increasingly more susceptible to damaging agents such as insects and diseases.
 These natural processes would create new snags and down logs, mainly from the smaller intermediate and suppressed trees.
-The attainment of large diameter snags and down woody debris would be delayed with the no-action alternative.
+The attainment of large diameter snags and down woody debris would be slower with the no-action alternative when compared with the action alternative.